 - Vertical Reports published digitally, which cover the individual topics covered in depth.

-- A public convention to present the main findings of our research, with round table sessions and talks given by our partners, sponsors and other key players from the food sustainability world.
+- A public conference to present the main findings of our research, with round table sessions and talks given by our partners, sponsors and other key players from the food sustainability world.

-- Webinars and MOOC ttargeted to sector operators, focused on carefully examining highly significant content within the Research course.
+- Webinars and MOOC targeted to sector operators, focused on carefully examining highly significant content within the Research course.

-- Participate at national high-profile trade events and fairs across the Country , to share the “vertical” results of our research, present cases of success and take part in round table discussions with the interested Observatory partners.
+- Participate in local public events of national and international relevance, to share the “vertical” results of our research, present cases of success and take part in round table discussions with the interested Observatory partners.

-The Observatory aims to map and deeply analyze “short” supply chain models and practices, that promote a more direct connection between producer and consumer, and more equal distribution of the value generated along the food supply chain by leveraging territorial proximity, disintermediation, and increased information through the product itself and its packaging.
+The Observatory aims to map and analyse in depth "short" supply chain models and practices, that promote a more direct connection between producer and consumer and more fair distribution of the value generated along the food supply chain by leveraging geographic proximity, disintermediation, and enhanced computerization.

 The research methods utilised include a methodical analysis of secondary sources (local and international press, sector-related websites and scientific literature); interviews and in-depth studies of interesting cases; surveys; workshops with partners and sponsors of the Observatory and other rilevant stakeholders; work carried out by start-ups operating in Artificial Intelligence (surveys and organised analyses of Italian and international start-ups); socially impacting experimental multidisciplinary projects involving public and private, profit and non-profit players.